JackBister/logsuck/README.md

 - [x] Ability to search via time spans that are not relative to the current time, such as "All events between 2020-01-01 and 2020-01-05"
 - [x] Ad hoc field extraction using pipes in the search command (equivalent to Splunk's "| rex")
 - [ ] E-mail alerts

-### After version 1.0

-- Authentication and authorization
+- [ ] Authentication and authorization
+- [ ] Plugins
-- Creating tables and charts from searches
+- [ ] Creating tables and charts from searches
-- Dashboards
+- [ ] Dashboards
-- Plugins
-- Advanced search commands like dedup, eval, transaction, etc.
+- [ ] Advanced search commands like dedup, eval, transaction, etc.
-- Support for an external database other than logsuck.db
 - [Your favorite feature](https://github.com/JackBister/logsuck/issues/new)
 - ...
 And many more great things!